sogko/Shopify-Embedded-App-Frontend-Framework/README.md

 All the elements and structures were conceived to be used in a Shopify Embedded Application.

-To learn how to use the framework, have examples of use and information about Shopify Embedded Applications, <a href="http://seaff.microapps.com" target="_blank">please check SEAFF documentation page</a>.
+To learn how to use the framework, have examples of use and information about Shopify Embedded Applications, <a href="http://seaff.microapps.com" target="_blank">please check the SEAFF documentation page</a>.

+Used in our live projects: [moonmail][moonmail] & [monei][monei]

 ## Files found in the project